• Skip to primary navigation

 The xylitol hydrogenation process commonly involves metal catalysts, like nickel, palladium or platinum.
 However, we think that the risk of metal residue toxicity is minimal to nonexistent provided that the xylitol is being manufactured in the US, Canada or Europe.

-So, to help ensure that the xylitol you use is free from metal residue, be sure that it’s birch-based and that it was produced in North America or Europe.
+So, to help ensure that the xylitol you use is free from metal residue, be sure that it’s derived from birch or other hardwood trees and that it was produced in North America or Europe.

 Risk #3: Prebiotic (feeds bacteria)